This chapter discusses the processes in an Oracle database.

 DISCONNECT command actually ends the sessions, not the connection.
 Opening a new terminal and connecting to the instance as a different user, the following query shows that the connection with the address

 SQL> CONNECT dba1@inst1 Password: ******** Connected.
 SQL> SELECT PROGRAM FROM V$PROCESS WHERE ADDR = HEXTORAW('3BE2E41C'); PROGRAM ------------------------------------------------ oracle@stbcs09-1 (TNS V1-V3)

-You can divide a large set of tasks into database operations, and subdivide operations into phases, so that you can more easily monitor, compare, and tune tasks.
-You cannot nest operations and phases within one another.
-A use case is a PL/SQL batch job that takes three times as long as usual to complete.
-By configuring the job as a database operation, you can easily identify and tune the expensive steps in the job.
+To monitor, compare, and tune tasks, you can divide a large set of tasks into database operations, and subdivide operations into phases.
+A use case is a PL/SQL batch job that is running slower than normal.
+By configuring the job as a database operation, you can identify and tune the expensive steps in the job.

 You create and manage database operations with the

 DBMS_SQL_MONITOR PL/SQL package.
 You can monitor operations using